nielsonm/pnwds/2012_sea/git_session/git/git_session.md

 <br/><br/><br/>

 !SLIDE
+.notes CAVEAT - I'm going to use code as a generic placeholder for anything textual that could be revised.
+EVER.
-## Why git is so special, why should anyone who works in web design / development should use it.
+## Why git is so special?

   git remembers your past.

   It remembers everything, including passwords

   git reset -> git commit --amend -> change pwd - you're hosed.

   Everything's in patches, can be emailed.

-    Git can be used offline, like on the train, or on a 9 hour flight to Sao Paulo, nudge nudge.
+  Git can be used offline, like on the train, or on a 17+ hour flight to Sydney, nudge nudge.

 !SLIDE
-.notes Move this to front.
+.notes git was written for the linux kernal dev, a geographically diverse, temporally dislocated, cranky bunch with extreme organizational challenges & a Napeoleonic complex.
 ## Besides D.O. who else is using Git?
 (Hint: the answer may surprise you)
   Linux Kernal, Ruby, Gnome, Microsoft, Netflix, Android, Facebook, Google, Perl, PostgreSQL, Rails, Gnome, KDE, X.org, and more.

 !SLIDE
 ## Government:
   We the People is a petition webapp that allows authenticated users to submit petitions directly to the Whitehouse.
-Guess what, it's a Drupal distro (insert kermit freak gif).

   NASA has a GH acct.